 You can also visit the AU or Societies Teams on the 3rd floor of the SU.

 All clubs and societies have five accounts:

 - Main account – this is your individual club/society account from which you can make payments and withdraw money.
 Be sensible on what you use your account for – for example, subsidise activities linked to the core aims of your club or society, rather than spending all your money on socials.

 - Equipment budget – this account holds the money that you have been allocated by the union to buy equipment.
-N.b. your budget can only be used for the equipment it has been granted for.
+This can only be used for the equipment it has been granted for.
 Use your budget first, or you will lose it at the end of each term.
 The budget is often a grant towards equipment, and so will not always cover the entire cost.

-N.B. these accounts are not bank accounts in the traditional sense, they do not have account numbers or sort codes.
-For accountancy purposes, your club or society is treated as a department within the students’ union, and these accounts are part of that.
+Note: these accounts are not bank accounts in the traditional sense and they do not have account numbers or sort codes.

-If you wish to deposit money into your account you can collect a paying in form from outside the finance office.
+If you wish to deposit money into your account, you can do so by filling in a "Paying In Form" at the Finance Office.

 It requires details of the club/society, the person paying in and a breakdown of the money that you are paying.
 A brief description is needed which will then be included on the statement.